Photoshop Image Adjustments vs Adjustment Layers

 The problem with using Photoshop’s image adjustments

 But in the Layers panel, there’s a problem.
 The adjustment was applied directly to my image on the Background layer.
 Which means that the original colors in the image are now gone.

 This is what’s called a destructive edit because it made a permanent change to the image.
 If I was to save my document at this point and then close it, I would have no way of getting the original colors back.

-And if I don’t like that blue color and want to try a different color, there’s no way to edit the adjustment.
+Also, there's no way to edit the adjustment.
+What if I don’t like that blue color and want to try a different color?
 I could go up to the Edit menu and choose Undo Hue/Saturation, but that’s only because I haven’t done anything else to the image.
 As soon as I start making more edits or adding other adjustments, the option to undo this adjustment is going to get buried in a long list of steps that I would need to undo to get back to this point.

-So applying an image adjustment directly to your image is not a good idea because it makes a permanent and destructive change with no way to edit the result afterwards.
+So image adjustments make permanent and destructive changes to the image with no way to edit the results.
 I’ll press Ctrl+Z or Command+Z on a Mac to undo the adjustment to return to my original image.